aboutbits/local-environment/readme.md

 - Use an external and a internal network.
 Only create the containers that should be accessed from the Traefik container to the `proxy` network and connect all other services together internally by assigning them to the `internal` network.

 - Add the labels to the container that should be accessed through the Traefik container and configure the host, port and backend name.

-## Documentation

-Additional information about the usage of Traefik with Docker can be found [here](https://docs.traefik.io/configuration/backends/docker/).
-There you can find additional configuration settings and possible security concerns, that should be considered.

 ## Information